bishallamichhane44/todo-app/deployment/README.md

 ```

 ## 5. Configure PM2 (Process Manager)
-Use PM2 to run the backend in the background and keep it alive.
+Use PM2 to run the backend in the background.

-1.  **Install PM2**:
+1.  **Start Backend**:
+    Make sure you are in the root directory (`/home/ubuntu/todo-app`) and the venv is created (see Step 4).
     ```bash
-    sudo npm install -g pm2
+        pm2 start backend/venv/bin/uvicorn \
+        --name todo-backend \
+        --cwd backend \
+        --interpreter none \
+        -- main:app --host 0.0.0.0 --port 8000
     ```
-2.  **Start Backend**:
-    Make sure you are in the root directory (`/home/ubuntu/todo-app`).
-    ```bash
-    pm2 start backend/venv/bin/python --name "todo-backend" -- -m uvicorn main:app --host 0.0.0.0 --port 8000
-    ```
-    *Note: We point directly to the python executable in the venv so we don't need to align activation scripts.*
+    *Note: We point directly to the python executable in the venv so we don't need activation scripts.*
-3.  **Save & Startup**:
+2.  **Save & Startup**:
     This ensures the app restarts on reboot.
     ```bash
     pm2 save